UCDavisLibrary/check_processing/README.md

 The apfeed output file is stored in the "apfeed" folder, and log files are stored in the "logs" folder.

+### Update: 9/15/2016 ###

+James reported an error with the apfeed header causing a file to be rejected.

+* Updated the BATCH_ID_NBR function to use leading zeroes for all date/time values.

 ### Update: 8/31/2016 ###

 Lisa sent a new XML input file and errors that had been generated.
 The following updates were applied: